xdoko01/pgRPG/README.md

   - [ ] Behavior Tree and Behavior list - implementation of restart function - tree/list starts again from scratch.
 Useful for restart of the whole tree if some event comes.
   - [ ] Make scripts runnable from the console
   - [x] Rename quests to scenes.
 Scene is more common name for what the engine is defining in the json files.
-  - [ ] Every game/test using scenes should be defined outside of pyRPG folders and only import pyRPG and use its parts.
-No direct changes in pyRPG folders and files.
+  - [ ] Every game/test using scenes should be defined outside of pgrpg folders and only import pgrpg and use its parts.
+No direct changes in pgrpg folders and files.
   - [ ] Make scripts more nice - now they are using mainissing logging, missing description.
 Missing concept when to use commands and when to use scripts, make them work from console...
   - [ ] finish tests and json definitions for new commands